-Ways to eat well, dress well and live well without breaking the bank
+Check out these tips for eating well, dressing well and living well without breaking the bank

 One of the great things about college is that it can be a time of personal development.
-Beyond academics, you’re figuring out who you are and who you want to be.
-But it can be difficult to focus on personal growth when you’re worried about money.
+You’re focusing on your studies, learning about who you are and figuring out who you want to be.
+But it’s hard to grow when you’re worried about money.

 - Keep a money journal.
 Writing down what you spend money on can be a real eye-opener.
 For example, you might find that eating out with friends is taking a bite out of your budget.
-By cataloging your expenses, you can find ways to save—like making coffee at home instead.
-Having awareness around your spending habits can help you adjust them to fit your goals.
+By cataloging your expenses, you can find ways to save—like taking advantage of your college meal plan.
+Having awareness of your spending habits can help you adjust them to fit your goals.

 - Set a budget—and stick to it.
 Once you understand your spending habits, create a realistic budget that you can stick to.
 Set aside money each month for essential expenses like rent and utility bills.
 Then come up with a monthly spending limit for things like eating out and entertainment.
 That way you’ll know when you can afford to splurge and when you should stick to instant ramen.

 - Set financial goals.
 If your budgeting goes well, you may be able to start squirreling away a little bit of money every month.
-Building good habits—and savings—can help you make progress towards bigger life goals.
+Building good habits—and savings—can help you make progress toward bigger life goals.
 College is a great time to start thinking about the future and making plans.
-When you have a game plan ready when you graduate, you’ll feel a lot less overwhelmed by “the real world.”

 Being thrifty doesn’t necessarily mean skimping on taste.
 Learning how to eat well on the cheap is a great way to save when you’re living on a budget.
 Here are some ways you can keep your wallet—and belly—full:

-- Cut down on delivery.
-Having food delivered is very tempting—especially when you’re in the middle of an intense study sesh.
+- Cut down on food delivery.
+Having meals delivered is very tempting—especially when you’re in the middle of an intense study session.
 And apps make it easier than ever.
 Unfortunately, it can also get expensive when done too frequently.
-Save delivery for special occasions and consider stocking up on less expensive frozen dinners.
-They offer all of the convenience and speed of delivery—and you only have to wait for your microwave!
+Save delivery for special occasions, and consider stocking up on less-expensive frozen dinners.
+They offer all of the convenience and speed of delivery—and you only have to wait for your microwave.

 - Explore local food pantries.
-A lot of universities have free food pantries for students.
-Offering canned foods, nut butters, bread and other staples to help you when things are tight.
+Some universities have free food pantries for students.
+They may offer canned foods, nut butters, bread and other staples to help you when things are tight.
 Explore your school’s website to see what services they provide.

 As a college student, you need to get around.
 But having a car on campus can be costly.
 There are ways to get to classes and clubs that won’t cost you a fortune in gas, parking, insurance and upkeep.

 - Bicycle to biology class.
 Biking is a great way to get around.
 It keeps you active, it’s eco-friendly and it saves you money on gas or bus passes.
-Use a bike to zoom around campus, so you’re never late for a final exam.
+Use a bike to zip around campus so you’re never late for a final exam.

-- Take advantage of student discounts.
-A lot of cities have public transportation deals for students.
+- Take advantage of student discounts on transportation.
+Lots of cities have public transportation deals for students.
 Look up what your city offers.
-You could get discounted or even free bus rides with your student ID.
+You could get a discounted bus pass or even free bus rides with your student ID.

 Thrifting can turn the average person into a treasure hunter, collecting pieces to create a unique wardrobe.
 If you’re lucky, you could even find vintage designer pieces.
 All it takes to create a personal style from thrift shopping is patience, creativity and personality.
 Borrowing clothing from friends is another thrifty idea.